knative/docs/docs/admin/serving/feature-flags.md

 * **Type**: Extension
 * **ConfigMap key:** `kubernetes.podspec-dryrun`

-This flag controls whether Knative attempts to validate the Pod spec derived from a Knative Service spec by using the Kubernetes API server before accepting the object.
+This flag controls whether Knative attempts to validate the Pod spec derived from a Knative Service spec, by using the Kubernetes API server before accepting the object.

 When this extension is `enabled`, the server always runs this validation.